-During the first quarter of 2022 the Company realized a Gross Profit Percentage of 8.8% compared with 9.0% in first quarter of 2021.
-The year-over-year change in Gross Profit Percentage for the quarter is discussed in the section above titled "Quarterly Results of Operations".
+During the second quarter of 2022 the Company realized a Gross Profit Percentage of 7.5% compared with 8.8% in second quarter of 2021.
+For the first six months of 2022, the Company realized a Gross Profit Percentage of 8.1% compared with 8.9% in 2021.
+The year-over-year changes in Gross Profit Percentage for the quarter and year-to-date are discussed in the sections above titled "Quarterly Results of Operations" and "Year-to-Date Results of Operations".